cramsay/papilio_audio_player/README.md

 papilio_audio_player
 ====================

-A wav audio player system-on-a-chip using a Papilio one board and ZPUino core.
+A wav audio player using a Papilio one board (Spartan3E) and ZPUino core.
+The source code is available through my [github page](https://github.com/cramsay/papilio_audio_player).

+The system can read a mono wav file of variable sample frequencies from a microSD card.
+The wav files are then played using a delta-sigma DAC (with some built-in buffering).
+The DAC is implemented as a wishbone bus peripheral in order to communicate with the ZPU core.

+Although I'm still pleased with the knowledge I picked up during this project, the reader should keep in mind that it was very much a passion project.
+As such, the documentation may be incomplete in patches.

 ## Configuration / Installation
-As it stands the external hardware is simply a micro-SD card using SPI and a single speaker channel.
+As it stands the external hardware is simply a microSD card using SPI and a single speaker channel.
 Papilio pins are :
 * **A1** - SD MISO
 * **A2** - SD SCK
 * **A3** - SD MOSI